zhangweijian97/LogseqNote/pages/dme presentation.md

 Here is the formula of log likelihood and its expectation.
 You can see it is almost the same as the equation of mutual information.
 The missing entry is a constant.
 Therefore, these two methods are equivalent.
-Addionally, researchers proved that maximizing the output entropy of a neural network is equivalent to maximizing the log likelihood
+Addionally, researchers proved that maximizing the output entropy of a neural network is equivalent to maximizing the log likelihood.
+This is called the Infomax Principle.
 讲
 ###
 ##